 - ¼ tsp salt

-- 1 (3.4 oz) package instant french vanilla or vanilla pudding powder
+- 3.4 oz instant french vanilla pudding or instant vanilla pudding

 - Preheat oven to 350 degrees.